-Families of MH17 airline crash address deep trauma in court
+“A childless father”: MH-17 families speak of deep trauma

 Under Dutch law, the relatives are allowed to make a victim impact statement to the court, without being asked questions.
 About 90 people plan to do so over the next three weeks, some speaking via live video links from other countries.

-“I think probably next to the verdict, it is one of the most important days for the family members because they can speak to the court, but through speaking to the court, they speak to the suspects and also to the responsible people wherever they are hiding,” said Peter Langstraat, a lawyer representing victims’ relatives.
+“I think probably next to the verdict, it is one of the most important days for the family members, because they can speak to the court, but through speaking to the court, they speak to the suspects and also to the responsible people wherever they are hiding,” said Peter Langstraat, a lawyer representing victims’ relatives.
 “So this is a form of communication with the people who are responsible for this disaster.”

 Van der Steen was the first to speak Monday, telling the court about the psychological consequences of the tragedy on her life.